 Why We Love Turkish Markets

 Once upon a time, there was a town in the Northwest of England called Wigan.
 Our home town.
-Wigan had an outdoor market square and an indoor market.
+Wigan was a market town.
+It had an outdoor market square and an indoor market.
 Both sold British, seasonal fruit and vegetables and clothing and haberdashery, etc.

-Here is a list of the Turkish fruit and veg markets we know of in the region (there are others that we know we’ve missed out.
-Just not sure of the days).
+Here is a list of the Turkish fruit and veg markets we’ve visited around Turkey.
 Please feel free to add a fruit and vegetable market from your area of Turkey in the comments box below so we can all enjoy the Turkish market experience, wherever we may be…

 - Sunday – Çalış market & Alsancak market (Izmir)

 - Monday – Hisarönü market & Köyceğiz market

 - Thursday – Çiftlik market

 - Friday – Fethiye farmers’ market, Üzümlü market